MahdiBM/enumerator-macro/README.md

 A utility for creating case-by-case code for your Swift enums using the Mustache templating engine.
 `EnumeratorMacro` uses [swift-mustache](https://github.com/hummingbird-project/swift-mustache/issues/35)'s flavor.

-# This is still an unpolished Work-In-Progress
+# This is still an Work-In-Progress

 ## Examples